 “Will do.
 Sir, is there any chance this really is a coincidence?”

 I don’t believe it!
 Two in one day?
 I’m still trying to wrap my head around one murder like that!
 So what the hell is going on?
 Do we have a serial killer running loose?
 I don’t think so.
 Serial killers don’t usually kill from a distance.
 Are the victims connected somehow?
 Maybe.
 I don’t know who the second victim is.
 I’ll find out tomorrow.
 It’s not the first time we’ve had two murders in one day.
 We’re close enough to the Mexican border that we’ve got a serious narcotics problem, and there have been times when a drug gang decided to clean house and wipe out the opposition.
+Then we get eight or ten murders back-to-back.
 We’ve also got our share of outlaw biker gangs in and around the city.
 Those guys cause all kinds of trouble on a somewhat regular basis.
 But this isn’t like that.
 That shooting this afternoon was no gangland hit.
 It was too professional.
 Too calculated.
 Too much skill involved.
 This is weird.
 Really weird.
 I have a feeling that tomorrow is going to be a very interesting day.
 I also have a feeling that Arredondo won’t be the only detective assigned to this case.
 If we’ve got some nut job blowing people away at random, then we’ll be lucky if we’ve got enough detectives to handle it.
 We’re not a small town, but we’re not a major city, either.
 I just hope this isn’t the start of another national news story.
 That case in D.C.?
-That one got settled pretty fast, but not before those shitheads racked up a serious body count and sent all of D.C., Maryland, and Virginia into a total panic.
-I remember the wall-to-wall news coverage of that case.
+I read about that one.
+That one got solved pretty fast, but not before those shitheads racked up a serious body count and sent all of D.C., Maryland, and Virginia into a total panic.
+I remember the wall-to-wall news coverage of that case; even out here.
 It was ugly.
 Very ugly.
 I hope we’re not replaying that scenario here.
 Please God, don’t let that be the case!